kizzx2/sbe-python/README.md

 ### Direct Access with Pointers

-`get_raw_pointer` gives you the required information to unpack a variable from `bytes`.
+`get_raw_pointer` gives you the required information to unpack a variable from `memoryview` / `bytes`.
 This gets you very close to the fastest achievable performance in Python:

 ```python
 import sbe